IoTDevEnvExamples/DevKitKeywordSpotter/README.md

 ## About IoT DevKit

 The [MXChip IoT DevKit](https://aka.ms/iot-devkit) (a.k.a.
 IoT DevKit) is an all-in-one Arduino compatible board with rich peripherals and sensors.
-You can develop for it using [Azure IoT Workbench ](https://aka.ms/azure-iot-workbench).
+You can develop for it using [Azure IoT Device Workbench ](https://aka.ms/azure-iot-workbench).
 And it comes with a growing [projects catalog](https://aka.ms/devkit/project-catalog) to guide you prototype Internet of Things (IoT) solutions that take advantage of Microsoft Azure services.

 ## What you need